A Differentially Private Weighted Empirical Risk Minimization Procedure and its Application to Outcome Weighted Learning: Introduction

+First, motivated by the need to train OWL models on sensitive data, we formulate a general wERM framework, of which OWL is a special case. wERM assigns distinct individual weights within the loss function, naturally generalizing unweighted ERM setups where all observations carry equal weight.
+To our knowledge, our procedure represents the first DP-wERM extension of the foundational unweighted DP-ERM frameworks in \cite{Chaudhuri2008, chaudhuri2011, Kifer2012}.

-We prove that, under certain regularity conditions, our wERM algorithm is differentially private.
-We discuss how to enhance the utility of our algorithm for a given privacy budget through hyperparameter tuning and feature selection.
-We also provide an algorithm for optimal hyperparameter tuning using a dataset independent of the sensitive dataset on which the wERM is trained and examine its robustness even when the independent dataset deviates from the sensitive dataset in some aspects.
-To our knowledge, our procedure represents the first extension to the wERM case of the unweighted ERM models with DP guarantees examined in \citet{Chaudhuri2009, chaudhuri2011, Kifer2012}, among others.
+Second, we prove that our proposed wERM procedure satisfies DP under common regularity conditions, and we derive its excess empirical and population risks as well as the sample complexity for the latter case.
+We also provide an algorithm for hyperparameter tuning that can utilize either a portion of the sensitive training data or an independent proxy dataset.
+Our sensitivity analysis demonstrates the robustness of this tuning algorithm, even when the independent dataset deviates from the sensitive dataset in key statistical aspects.

-We apply our DP-wERM algorithm in a simulation study and a real randomized clinical trial to train OWL with privacy guarantees.
-The results demonstrate that our algorithm has the potential to build useful OWL models for optimal ITR derivation and fairly accurate estimation of the empirical treatment value relative to their nonprivate counterparts while preserving privacy for study participants.
+Third, we apply the proposed DP-wERM to OWL in experiments on synthetic and real data and show that the trained DP-OWL models can generate ITRs that are comparable to those produced by non-private OWL methods, with similar empirical treatment value estimates.